What is the Income Statement?

 |Cost of Goods Sold||Percentage of sales, Fixed dollar value|

 |SG&A||Percentage of sales, fixed amount, trend, fixed dollar value|

 |Depreciation and Amortization||Depreciation Schedule|

 |Income Tax||Percentage of pre-tax income (effective tax rate)|

-The core statements in financial modeling are the same core statements in accounting.
-There are three, namely the Income Statement, the Balance Sheet and the Cash Flow Statement.
-In a financial model, each of these statements will impact the values within the other statements.
+The core statements used in financial modeling are the same core statements used in accounting.
+There are three: the Income Statement, the Balance Sheet, and the Cash Flow Statement.
+In a financial model, each of these statements will impact the values of the other statements.

 Income Statement Video Explanation

 Below is a video explanation of how the income statement works, the various items that make it up, and why it matters so much to investors and company management teams.